UN report: Sex abuse in UN peacekeeping drops, up elsewhere

-UNITED NATIONS (AP) — The United Nations says allegations of sexual exploitation and abuse in U.N. peacekeeping missions decreased in 2018 — but allegations against other U.N. personnel and staff of organizations implementing U.N. programs increased, possibly due to “awareness-raising.”
+UNITED NATIONS (AP) — Allegations of sexual exploitation and abuse in U.N. peacekeeping missions decreased in 2018 — but allegations against other U.N. personnel and against staff of organizations implementing U.N. programs increased, according to a U.N. report released Monday.

-Secretary-General Antonio Guterres said in a report to the General Assembly Monday that the allegations involve adults and children.
-He stressed the U.N.’s “zero-tolerance” policy and called for scaled-up prevention efforts.
+Secretary-General Antonio Guterres said in a report to the U.N.
+General Assembly circulated Monday that the alleged victims were mainly women and children.

-According to the report, the number of cases in U.N. peacekeeping and political missions dropped to 54 in 2018 from 62 in 2017.
-By comparison, there were 94 reported cases at U.N. agencies, funds and programs and 109 allegations involving U.N. partner organizations, it said.
+The United Nations has long been in the spotlight over allegations of child rape and other sexual abuses by its peacekeepers, especially those based in Central African Republic and Congo.
+But the latest figures demonstrate again that sexual misconduct spans the entire U.N. system and beyond to outside organizations helping to implement its programs on the ground.

-The United Nations has long been in the spotlight over allegations of sexual abuses by its peacekeepers.
+Guterres stressed the U.N.’s “zero-tolerance” policy and said he has embarked on “a cultural transformation” to eliminate sexual abuse and exploitation throughout the U.N. system, which comprises more than 90,000 staff and over 100,000 uniformed personnel.

 Most Read Nation & World Stories